MEMS & Microsensors

 - technologies for polymers (thermoplastics, elastomers, photocurable polymers and composites) microscale processing (Hot Embossing, Micro Injection Moulding, Casting in Situ);

-- technologies for Rapid Prototyping (3D Polymer Ink-Jet Printing, Micro Stereo Lithography, Micro Electro Discharge Machining, Direct Metal Laser Sintering, CNC Milling) on both polymers and metals;
+- technologies for Rapid Prototyping & Additive Manufacturing (3D Polymer Ink-Jet Printing, Micro Stereo Lithography, Micro Electro Discharge Machining, Direct Polymer Laser Sintering, CNC Milling) on both polymers and metals;

-- technologies for the implementation of Laser Micromachining processes (marking, drilling, engraving, ...) on different materials;
+- technologies for the implementation of Laser Micromachining processes (marking, drilling, cutting, engraving, ...) on different materials;

 - technologies for the modification and functionalization of active surfaces (wet functionalization, Low and Atmospheric Plasma Polymerization).

-These technologies can be used for the development of process flows for the manufacture of various types of suspended microstructures (microcantilevers, micromembranes, microbridges, ...) and microstructures characterised by high aspect ratio both above the surface of the substrate or deeply etched in the same, for the fabrication of MEMS and microsensors by Bulk Micromachining, Surface Micromachining, LIGA-like and Wafer Bonding.
+Such technologies can be used for the development of process flows for the manufacture of various types of suspended microstructures (microcantilevers, micromembranes, microbridges, ...) and microstructures characterised by high aspect ratio both above the surface of the substrate or deeply etched in the same, for the fabrication of MEMS and microsensors by Bulk Micromachining, Surface Micromachining and LIGA-like Micromachining.

 Such microstructures can then be suitably transformed into highly specialized microsensors, or in arrays of the same, by integration of active materials or functionalization of the surfaces to provide them with a specific function for sensing or target capture capability.

-So far we developed several examples of MEMS devices and microsensors prototypes for different application fields, among which we mention:
+So far we developed several MEMS devices and microsensors prototypes for different application fields, among which we mention:

 - gravimetric microsensors (microcantilevers), also in the form of an array, for chemical and biological sensing and for pressure (vacuum) measuring;